This page contains corporate documents for the Commission.

 This Statement of Expectations outlines the Australian Government’s expectations of the Commission in carrying out its role and functions in the context of the Government’s policy agenda.
 The Statement also outlines expectations for how the Commission manages our relationships with the Government, consumers, other key stakeholders and issues of transparency and accountability.

 In response, the Commission has issued a Statement of Intent.
-Click on the links below to download the documents:

 It describes how the two organisations will work together and their responsibilities as set out in the